 Let's start with the top drawer.
 This drawer image is used every single day!
 It is where I store my spatulas, wooden mixing spoons, and tongs.

 As you can see, it's not that disorganized.
 This has evolved over the years, and we have streamlined it down to these items.
 The reason we have a variety of wooden spoons is that they are all different sizes and types.
 Our tongs are also for grilling (Affiliate Link) and nonstick surfaces.
-And, our spatulas and ladles are also for different types of cookware.
+Additionally, our spatulas and ladles are compatible with various types of cookware.

 To improve this drawer, I decided to label (Affiliate Link) the sections using my Brother(c) label maker (Affiliate Link).
-It is specifically designed with lots of different symbols to add an arrow to the label (Affiliate Link).
+It is specifically designed with various symbols to add an arrow to the label (Affiliate Link).
 Yay!

 Here's the after image.
 I love it!
 I'm a fan of the arrows when making labels (Affiliate Link).
 It helps give you a direction to look when labeling an area.